 - a.
 Be Safe.
-As Boat Captain, you and your crew are responsible for your safety.
+As Boat Captain, you and your crew are responsible for your own safety.
 See Safety considerations later in this document. - b.
 Have Fun.
-The event is family friendly and provides an opportunity to enjoy a on the water for good cause. - c.
-Collect trap data with cellphone-based app "Field Maps" as required by NOAA Marine Debris Removal Grant (explained below)
+The event is family friendly and provides an opportunity to enjoy a day on the water for good cause. - c.
+Collect trap data with cellphone-based app "Field Maps" (explained below) - d.
+Equipment.
+This year's event is sponsored by Gulf States Marine Fisheries Commission.
+Hooks, gloves, wire & rope snippers, and tarps for your boat deck are available.
+Contact Allan to get yours. - a.

-- a.
 Waders are essential.
 Many traps require getting out of the boat. - b.
 Binoculars are helpful! - e.
 Sign-up for an area / route-see contacts for each Bay system.
-Begin on schedule.
+Begin on your schedule.
 Start picking up traps after you have arrived in your area.
-On way back, pick up anything you see.
-Other boats not associated with systematic effort may be in your area-the more help the better. - f.
-Trap Disposal locations: - SA Bay System: dumpsters at TPWD POC Dock, Charlie's Bait Camp, Austwell, Seadrift Marina and Sanders Park/Swan Point Boat Ramp for the Bay System. - Lavaca Bay: tbd - Matagorda Bay: tbd - Aransas Bay: Goose Island State Park boat ramp, South Conn Brown &

-Ransom Channel Ramp
+On the way back, pick up anything you see.
+Other boats not associated with the systematic effort may be in your area-the more help the better. - f.
+If you have a boat, but need crew, let me know.
+If you have a crew, but not boat, I can help! - g.
+Trap Disposal locations: - SA Bay System: dumpsters at TPWD POC Dock, Charlie's Bait Camp, Austwell Boat Ramp, Seadrift Marina and Sanders Park/Swan Point Boat Ramp for the SA Bay System. - Lavaca Bay: tbd - Matagorda Bay: tbd - Aransas Bay: Goose Island State Park boat ramp, South Conn Brown & Ransom Channel Ramp